 In the US, other double-acting baking powders include Davis baking powder, Kraft Calumet baking powder, and Clabber Girl baking powder.
 All these double-acting baking powders contain the same ingredients as Magic and Rumford baking powders, so cornstarch, monocalcium phosphate, and sodium bicarbonate, but Davis, Calumet, and Clabber Girl also contain a second acid sodium aluminum sulfate.
 This second acid is slow-acting and only reacts with sodium bicarbonate when the mixture is hydrated and heated.

-Why double-acting baking powder is useful in baking
+Double-acting baking powder is especially useful in baking

 Bakeries may depend on double-acting baking powder in their baked goods to ensure that cake batters (or muffin batters) that are made ahead of time can be stored in the refrigerator, but will still rise when the product is baked.
 The second acid ensures that if your batter waits around a little, your cakes will still have enough chemical leavener leftover to rise in the oven.

-What happens if you add too much baking powder to a recipe?
+What happens if you add too much to a recipe?

 How much baking powder is too much when you are baking?
 Is there such a thing?
 Did you accidentally add too much baking powder to your cake recipe?
 Find out the rule of thumb for how much baking powder to flour to add to your cake recipe.